scellecs/morpeh/README.md

 #### 🅿️ Providers

-Morpeh has providers for integration with the game engine.
+Morpeh has providers for integration with Unity game engine.
 This is a `MonoBehaviour` that allows you to create associations between GameObject and Entity.
 For each ECS component, you can create a provider; it will allow you to change the component values directly through the inspector, use prefabs and use the workflow as close as possible to classic Unity development.